Selling a Home at Auction: Pros, Cons, and How to Get Started

 Step 2: Find out how the auctioneer earns their money

 There are a few different ways auctioneers are compensated for their sales.
-In some cases, the auctioneer will get between 6% and 10% of the sale price.
-However, others may charge the buyer a percentage, called an auction premium, which is typically in the 10% range.
+In some cases, the auctioneer will get between 2% and 5% of the sale price.
+However, others may charge the buyer a percentage, called an auction premium, which is typically around 10%.
 In other cases, the auctioneer may opt to split their earnings across both the buyer and the seller.
 Make sure you and the auctioneer agree on the fees and payment terms before entering into an agreement.

 Step 3: Choose which type of auction you want

-According to the National Association of Realtors, there are three main types of home auctions:
+According to the NAR, there are three main types of home auctions:

 • Absolute auction: With this type of auction, the house is sold to the highest bidder, no matter how low or high the price is.
 This method is likely to garner more buyer interest and response, as a sale is guaranteed.